Direction Finding Antennas and Accuracy

-To generate the accuracy plot of a DF antenna, we generate a mathematical model of the antenna, and transmit a hypothetical signal to the antenna from a specific angle of incidence.
+To generate the accuracy plot of a Direction Finding antenna, we generate a mathematical model of the antenna, and transmit a hypothetical signal to the antenna from a specific angle of incidence.
 The antenna (and its associated DF algorithm) will then receive this signal and calculate the angle from which it believes the signal is coming.
 If we do this for each direction while moving around the antenna, we can calculate an average (or RMS) error, taking into account incoming signals from all directions.
-This RMS error, plotted over frequency, is the typical ‘accuracy’ plot that you will find in many DF antenna datasheets.
+This RMS error, plotted over frequency, is the typical ‘accuracy’ plot that you will find in many Direction Finding antenna datasheets.
 Simple enough, right?

 Well, not quite.
 The accuracy with which a DF antenna can estimate the direction of an incoming signal is dependent on a whole bunch of different factors.
 An accuracy plot without stating the underlying assumptions really provides very little information indeed.
 Let us consider a few factors that will influence the accuracy of a DF antenna.

 Noise and signal level